QED-it/orchard/book/src/design/actions.md

 ## Dummy notes for Orchard

-For Orchard, a transaction is a bundle of actions.
-Each action is composed of one spend and one output.
-This means we have the same amount of "spends" and "outputs" in one transaction.
 If we would like to create a transaction with a different number of spends and outputs, we need to add "dummy" spends or outputs to balance their count.
 A dummy spend or output is a note with a value of zero and a random recipient address.